 In addition, you must take into account sudden power cuts.
 A sudden power failure can occur when an intruder tries to cut the power to your home.
 We recommend that you purchase a portable high-capacity battery backup for home use, such as a UPS, or use a generator and ensure that your home security system is connected to it.
 This way, your security camera can work continuously in such an emergency.

-Step 5.
-Set Up the Security Camera (System)
+How to Set Up the CCTV Camera (System) at Home

 Before you can say that your installation job is done, it is recommended for you to recheck the views of each camera.
 Check whether the cameras are working or recording.
 Also, check how far the camera can cover.

 Some self-install home CCTV camera manufacturers offer an mobile App and desktop software, for accessing your camera remotely from smartphones, computers and tablets.
 Get these surveillance features set up on the app/client, including live view, motion detection, video recording, and more to suit your needs.